ksmetz/RNApipe/README.md

 ## Commands Run
 ***Overview of commands run by RNApipe.py SLURM scripts***\
 This section will roughly review the commands (including built-in and user-provided settings) run by RNApipe.py, given each stage selected.
 Paths will be abbreviated with (...) replacing <code>{HOME}/project/{RPOJ}/rna/{NAME}/proc/</code>.
 “Name” represents the name of the sample (from the “Name” column of Config), while "{NAME}" represents the project name generated automatically or provided by the --name command (see Output Parameters).
-“MergeName” represents the combined name from merged samples (see [Detailed Usage: Output Parameters](#output-parameters)).
+“MergeName” represents the combined name from merging samples.

 #### CORE SCRIPTS
 These commands are written and run for every sample (line) in the samplesheet provided.